itsdonnix/itsdonnix.github.io/content/about.md

 ### Connect with Me

-Let's talk! feel free to connect with me, I'm always open to it.
-Just take a look my contact list info [here](https://link.gallery/donnisnoni).
+Let’s talk! feel free to connect with me, I’m always open to it.
+Just take a look at my contact list [here](https://link.gallery/donnisnoni).